tkem/carreralib/docs/index.rst

 .. module:: carreralib

-This module provides a Python interface to Carrera® DIGITAL 124/132 slotcar systems connected via serial port or Bluetooth.
+This module provides a Python interface to Carrera® DIGITAL 124/132 slotcar systems connected via the serial port.

 .. code-block:: pycon